 From 1989 to November 1999, Mr. Kanter served as the President, and subsequently as the President and Chief Executive Officer of Walnut Financial Services, Inc., a publicly traded company (Nasdaq: WNUT).
 Walnut Financial’s primary business focus was the provision of various forms of financing to small business including equity financing to start-up and early stage development companies, bridge financing to small and medium-sized companies, and later stage institutional financing to mature enterprises.
 Tower Hill Capital bought the Company in 1999 in a transaction valued at approximately $400 million which made Walnut the 24th largest gainer on Nasdaq that year..

 After graduation from Tulane University, with Honors in Political Science and a Bachelors of Science in Psychology in May 1978, Mr. Kanter first worked on the Re-Election Campaign of, and then in Washington, D.C. as a Legislative Assistant to former Congressman Abner J. Mikva (D-Ill.).
 In that position from January 1979 – mid-1980, Mr. Kanter provided support to Congressman Mikva with respect to activities related to his position on the House Judiciary Committee.
-In particular, Mr. Kanter was intimately involved in efforts to reform the Federal Criminal Code.
 Mikva subsequently became the Chief Judge of the U.S. Court of Appeals for the District of Columbia Circuit, and then served as White House Counsel to President Clinton.